National Pension Scheme (NPS): Benefits and Drawbacks (Series-2)

 Should One Invest in National Pension Scheme (NPS)

 Most of the personal finance experts do not approve of this scheme and I’m also not a great fan of this scheme.
 However, I would recommend this scheme to the individuals provided; they are able to diversify funds among NPS, Equity Mutual Funds, Public Provident Fund (PPF) and other Retirement Mutual Funds.
-As it will help them to enjoy tax benefits and strike a balance between wealth maximization and security.
+As it will help them to enjoy tax benefits and strikes a good balance between wealth maximization and security.